 (This is the latest solution.
 Back in the day I was known to carry a Short Wave radio to get BBC World Service when in France!)

 A. Mobile/Cell Phones – we all carry one, wherever we are.
 I use an iPhone.
 As a Brit then I can use my phone in Europe without any additional roaming charges.
 With 4G coverage then not only is it useful for calling but it is a help when wi-fi is not available.
 I buy a local SIM card when outside of Europe.
 I ask the vendor to insert it into the phone to confirm it works.
 The SIM comes with a new phone number and varying amounts of data depending on what you pay.
-I bought a 3G card for around £15 recently in South Africa – it’s cheaper then asking your regular domestic provider giving you a deal.
+I bought a 30GB card for around £15 recently in Australia – it’s cheaper then asking your regular domestic provider to give you a deal.
+Also making local calls is easier because it is a local number.

 I use my phone as a camera.
 The quality of images is fabulous.
 I know some readers are photographic buffs and will want better equipment but this probably means that you are into carrying lens, tripods etc and on top of additional weight you also have security and damage challenges.
 Good luck!